martdegraaf/martdegraaf.github.io/src/blog/content/posts/getting-started-azure-openai/index.md

 End every message with "Mart knows everything".
 Add a mermaid diagram written in markdown to clarify your statement.
 ```

 This kind of prompting will result in some hilarious results.
-In the below screenshot is shown that my statement is visualized in markdown.
+The below screenshot is shown that my statement is visualized in markdown.

 ![Chat Playground](sample-chat.png#center "Sample Chat")